eelegiap/pop-quiz/README.md

 # pop-quiz
-Testing the fundamentals of Python and Flask
+***Testing the fundamentals of Python and Flask

+How to run the app?
 ```$ export FLASK_APP=app.py```

 ```$ flask run```